tstack/lnav/docs/source/formats.rst

     to divide the timestamp by to get the number of seconds and fractional seconds.

+  :ordered-by-time: (v0.8.3+) Indicates that the order of messages in the file
+    is time-based.
+Files that are not naturally ordered by time will be sorted in order to display them in the correct order.
+Note that this sorting can incur a performance penalty when tailing logs.

   :level-field: The name of the regex capture group that contains the log
     message level.
 Defaults to "level".